Dharma (character)

-Dharma is a fictional comic book character distributed by DC Comics and is the leader of the Shadow Cabinet.
-An original character from Milestone Comics, he first appeared in Hardware #11 (January 1993), and was created by Dwayne McDuffie, Robert L. Washington III, and Denys Cowan.
+Dharma (Harry Chawney) is a fictional comic book character distributed by DC Comics, and the leader of the Shadow Cabinet.
+Originating in Milestone Comics media, he first appeared in Hardware #11 (January 1993), and was created by Dwayne McDuffie, Robert L. Washington III, and Denys Cowan.

 Fictional character biography

-Milestone Universe

-Dharma, otherwise known as Harry Chawney, has the power to perceive the past and future of any object he touches.
-He has perceived countless apocalypses, and is ruthless in acting to prevent them, whatever the cost.
-In theory, he knows the ultimate consequences of whatever action he sends his operatives to perform; however, the impossibility of considering every factor has led to his fear that he may be causing the very disasters he is trying to prevent - in the words of one agent: "What about the man who died?
-His future could have been important too.
-Did you check?", to which he was forced to respond: "I can't think about that right now".
+Dharma has the power to perceive the past and future of any object he touches.
+He has perceived countless apocalypses and is ruthless in acting to prevent them, whatever the cost.
+In theory, he knows the ultimate consequences of whatever action he sends his operatives to perform; however, the impossibility of considering every factor has led to his fear that he may be causing the disasters he is trying to prevent.

-The Cabinet makes an appearance in Blood Syndicate #20 when Dharma fires Oro, who has been a Syndicate associate, police officer, and a Shadow Cabinet operative.
+In Blood Syndicate #20, Dharma fires Oro, who has been a Syndicate associate, police officer, and a Shadow Cabinet operative.
 He is allowed to keep his costume and receives one month severance pay deposited directly into his bank account.
 Dharma even gives Oro advice to "take the left" as Oro teleports out.

 The teleportation technology is maintained by powerful telekinetic and engineer Thomas Hague, better known as "Mechanic".
 Another notable employee is Payback, a spy for the independent superhero Icon.
-Icon also has evidence that Dharma had been involved in the 'Big Bang', a riot which, due to altered tear gas, ended with dozens of fatalities and superpowers granted to the survivors.
+Icon also has evidence that Dharma had been involved in the 'Big Bang', a riot which ended in dozens of people being killed by modified tear gas and the survivors gaining superpowers.

-He would not treat further departures from the Cabinet as gracefully as Oro's.
-When Cabinet operatives Iota, Donner, and Blitzen leave to form the unofficial team Heroes, Dharma sends a Cabinet attack squad.
-This group is led by Iron Butterfly.